 - Vermin proof (collective name of insects) enclosure for indoor switchgear.

-- Use of electric shock guard (ELCB) and 3-pin plug and socket to have proper earth connection.
+- Use of electric shock guard (ELCB) and 3-pin plug and socket to have a proper earth connection.

 - Use of reactors or current limiting impendence or underground neutrals or reduce fault levels.